How To Cycle A Shrimp Tank?

 Step 3- Trace Of Nitrates

 Keep adding two to three drops daily so that it continues producing nitrites.
-A new set of bacteria should have started producing in the meantime that will convert the nitrites into nitrates.
+A new set of bacteria should have started producing in the meantime, which would have converted the nitrites into nitrates.

 Step 4- Ammonia And Nitrite Both Are Nil